30 October 2018

 02 October 2018

 Every so often I browse Amazon’s recommendations for DVDs, based on films I have previously liked.
-About a year ago it suggested ‘Lessons in Love’, and while the reviews were mixed, I thought it could be a pleasant evening’s light viewing, so I added it to my list.
+About a year ago it suggested ‘Lessons in Love’.
+While the reviews were mixed, I thought it could be a pleasant evening’s light viewing, so I added it to my list.
 I quite like Pierce Brosnan as an actor, which is probably what triggered the recommendation.

 I was given it for my birthday a few months ago, and we decided to watch it last night.
 I found the opening sequences a bit too fast and confusing for my tastes, but it didn’t take long to get the gist.
 Pierce Brosnan plays a Cambridge University lecturer called Richard, whose speciality is the romantic era of literature.
 He seems to be quite a good lecturer, appreciated by the students.